FranglyFrancis/100-days-of-code/README.md

 # freecodecamp-projects

-This project was built while completing the Responsive Web Design curriculum on freeCodeCamp.
+A beginner HTML project built while completing the Responsive Web Design certification on freeCodeCamp.

 ## Technologies
 - HTML5

 ## Purpose
-A beginner project to practice HTML elements, forms, images, and semantic markup.
+This repository is part of my web development learning journey and GitHub 100-Day Challenge.

+## Acknowledgements
-This repository is for educational purposes.
+Built by following the freeCodeCamp Responsive Web Design curriculum for educational purposes.